M6a5x98/discord-loader/config/README.md

 # Config

-If you want to disable some plugins in some servers, you can create a config file name `<server_id>.json` and then write inside :
+If you want to disable some plugins in some servers, you can create a config file named `<server_id>.json` and then write inside :

 ```json
 {